MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cmd.md

 # CMD session actions

-Automate a CMD session

-## Get started with CMD session actions

 Use the **Open CMD session** action to commence a command prompt session.
 Specify the working folder, and optionally change the code page in the **Advanced** section.
 All CMD session actions require the produced CMD session variable.

 To run a command, deploy the **Write to CMD session** action, specify a command, and select to send **Enter**.
 The following example creates a new folder in the current working directory.